S&P 500 Historical Drawdowns

 • -The deepest drawdowns (2000, 2008) had severity scores above 12, reflecting both the extreme depth and prolonged duration of those declines.

-• -The COVID crash was the fastest recovery from a 30%+ drawdown in history.
+• -The COVID crash was the fastest recovery from a 30%+ drawdown in this dataset.
 The S&P 500 fell 33.9% in just 23 trading days and recovered to new all-time highs within 5 months, fueled by unprecedented fiscal and monetary stimulus.

-• -Drawdowns of 10-20% occur roughly every 1-2 years on average, making them a normal part of equity investing.
-Knowing this helps investors stay disciplined rather than panic.
+• -Drawdowns of 10-20% from a prior high have occurred roughly once every 3-4 years since 1985, and secondary 10% declines inside larger bear markets make double-digit pullbacks even more common.
+They are a normal part of equity investing, and knowing this helps investors stay disciplined rather than panic.

 How to Read This Table